Chrisfriend38/pt-be-airbnc/README.md

 * Drop Property Type Table (if exists)
 * Create the table with property_type as the primary key
 * Stores property types (Apartment, House, Studio etc...)
-* Insert the data from property_types.json so the database is seeded with the intial database
+* Insert the data from property_types.json into the table so the database is seeded with the intial database

 # Set up Users Table (Drop / Create / Insert)